PixelArena: A benchmark for Pixel-Precision Visual Intelligence: Introduction

 \section{Introduction}

-Since the release of GPT-4o~\cite{gpt4o} in 2024, \glspl{mllm}, which have multiple output modalities (\eg, text, images, and audio), have been a focus of research.
-Numerous models have been developed (\eg, Emu series~\cite{emu1,emu2,emu3,emu35}, Gemini series~\cite{gemini3proimage, gemini25flashimage}).
+Since the release of GPT-4o~\cite{gpt4o} in 2024, \glspl{omm}, which have multiple input and output modalities (\eg, text, images, and audio), have been a focus of research.
+Numerous \glspl{omm} have been developed (\eg, Emu series~\cite{emu1,emu2,emu3,emu35}, Gemini series~\cite{gemini3proimage,gemini25flashimage}).
 They can generate images based on prompts that include both text and images.
-This capability is highly malleable, enabling flexible in-context learning and powerful, convenient, and conversational image generation.
+This capability is highly malleable, enabling flexible in-context learning and powerful, convenient, conversational image generation.
 However, as much focus has been placed on image quality and aesthetics, few have quantitatively examined the precision and generalizability of the image generation capabilities of these models, nor have they examined the limitations of visual reasoning and perception of these models during image generation.